Introduction

 How the infection spreads

-Pneumonia can spread through various routes depending on the pathogen that causes Pneumonia.
-Understanding the infection transmission that causes Pneumonia is very important for the control of Pneumonia infection transmission.
-Person to person transmission is a very common method of pneumonia infection transmission.
-Most commonly pneumonia spreads through respiratory droplets when a pneumonia infected person coughs, sneezes and a nearby person gets infected.
-Pneumonia can also be transmitted through direct physical touch.
-Environmental sources and hospital transmission are also the common routes.
+It can spread through various routes depending on the pathogens.
+Understanding the infection transmission that causes this disease is very important for the control of this infection transmission.
+Person-to-person transmission is a very common method of this infection transmission.
+Most commonly it can spread through respiratory droplets when a pneumonia-infected person coughs, sneezes, and a nearby person gets infected.
+It can also be transmitted through direct physical touch.
+Environmental sources and hospital transmission are also common routes.

 Symptoms of Pneumonia